Naturality and mapping class groups in Heegaard Floer homology: The 2-complex of handleslides

 \begin{definition} Let $B$ be a handlebody of genus $g$ and boundary $\S = \partial B$.
 A simple closed curve $\a \subset \S$ is a \emph{meridian curve} if it bounds a disk $D$ in $B$ such that $D \cap \S = \partial D = \a$.
 Then $D$ is called a \emph{meridian disk}.
 We also fix a finite number of disjoint distinguished disks on $\S$ and we shall assume that all isotopies of $\S$ are fixed on the distinguished disks.

-A \emph{cut-system} on $\S$ is an isotopy class of an unordered collection of $g$ disjoint meridian curves $\a_1, \dots, \a_g$ that are linearly independent in $H_1(\S)$ and are disjoint of the distinguished disks.
+A \emph{cut-system} on $\S$ is an isotopy class of an unordered collection of $g$ disjoint meridian curves $\a_1, \dots, \a_g$ that are linearly independent in $H_1(\S)$ and do not meet the distinguished disks.
 We denote the cut-system by $\langle \a_1,\dots,\a_g \rangle$.

 We say that two cut-systems are \emph{related by a simple move} if they have $g-1$ curves in common and the other two curves are disjoint. \end{definition}

 We construct a 2-dimensional complex $X_2(B)$.
 The vertices of $X$ are the cut-systems on $\S$.
 Two cut-systems are connected by an edge if they are related by a simple move; this gives the graph $X_1(B)$.
 If three vertices of $X$ have $g-1$ curves in common and the three remaining curves, one from each cut-system, are pairwise disjoint, then each pair of the vertices is connected by an edge in $X$ and the vertices form a triangle.
 We glue a face to every triangle in $X_1(B)$ and get a 2-dimensional simplicial complex $X_2(B)$, called the \emph{cut-system complex} of the handlebody $B$.